How to get started in hockey at the Winter Club

 · Forward Crossovers In Both the Clockwise and Counter-Clockwise Directions

 · Backward Crossovers in Both the Clockwise and Counter-Clockwise Directions Right and Left T-Stops

 · Learn to skate and learn to play hockey are the first steps in a child’s involvement into youth hockey.

 · All ages welcome

-· The learn to play (Little Polar Bears-LPB) are one practices per week (45 minutes each) in session 1, and one practice per week (45 minutes each) and one intra-squad game a week in session 2 and 3.
+· The Learn to Play (LTPH) are one practices per week (45 minutes each) in session 1, and one practice per week (45 minutes each) and one intra-squad game a week in session 2 and 3.

 · Players will begin in a learn to skate class in which all participants are learning the basics of skating; balance, edges, and form are key elements of instruction.
 There are no pucks, sticks, or hockey in the learn to skate class.
 Participants will need a helmet and skates.

 · After each session players are evaluated and discussions with parents in regard to development will occur.
 Once a collaborative decision is made between the participant, parents, and coaching staff the player will ether remain in LTS for another session or be moved into the learn to play hockey program.
 (Little Polar Bears-LPB)